vakeelkhan4100/javascript/arrayTest.md

 ```

-### Que20.Write a function that takes an array of strings and flattens each string into an array of characters, then flattens the result into a single array.
+### Que 20.
+Write a function that takes an array of strings and flattens each string into an array of characters, then flattens the result into a single array.

 ```
 let arr = ["hello", "world"];